NataliSemi/JobBoardProject/README.md

 ## Notifications
 Once you applied for a job (as a seeker), employer who placed that job recives a notification and you can start conversation with him.
-When job was done and you marked it as done it will be no longer appers onthe home page.
+When job was done and you marked it as done it will be no longer appers on the home page.